-Of all the holidays, St. Patrick’s Day is among the least classy when it comes to outfits and unfortunately, my sweet-home-Chicago is a prime offender.
+Of all the holidays, St. Patrick’s Day is among the least classy when it comes to outfits and unfortunately, my Chicago home is a prime offender.
 Our Chicago neighborhood is filled with partiers wearing gaudy glitter clover headbands, shiny green and gold beads, beer-logo-strewn clothing, face painting, and the like.
-These St. Patrick’s Day necklaces and pins is a cute and classy St. Patrick’s Day outfit idea.
+These St. Patrick’s Day necklaces and pins are a cute and classy St. Patrick’s Day outfit idea.

 Now I’m not claiming that my Shrinky Dink necklaces are super fancy but they sure beat clover earrings and leprechaun sweatshirts.
 Oof.
 Aren’t they cute?

 I made an assortment of Irish-inspired charms including a map of Dublin in both circles and squares and some St. Patrick’s Day Irish sayings – Kiss Me, Irish, Craic, Lucky.
 I also made a charm from this photo that my sister took on our trip to Ireland – it’s a clover made out of horseshoes that we saw in Dingle.
 Love.

 We all know that Shrinky Dinks are fun to make no matter your age.
 I still love making Shrinky Dinks like these lucky rabbit’s foot napkin rings.
 And these St. Patrick’s Day necklaces are just as cute on the kids.

 Supplies for making St. Patrick’s Day Necklaces and Pins for St. Patrick’s Day outfits: